cert-manager/website/content/en/docs/usage/certificate.md

 {{% pageinfo color="info" %}}

-👉 We recommend that you configure `rotationPolicy: Always` on your certificate resources.
-It is considered to be a good practice to rotate private keys when a certificate is renewed.
+👉 We recommend that you configure `rotationPolicy: Always` on your Certificate resources.
+Rotating both the certificate and the private key simultaneously prevents the risk of issuing a certificate with an exposed private key.
+Another benefit to renewing the private key regularly is to let you be confident that the private key rotation can be done in case of emergency.
+More generally, it is a good practice to be rotating the keys as often as possible, reducing the risk associated with compromised keys.

 {{% /pageinfo %}}